hazellobo/hazellobo/README.md

 I'm interested in Fullstack Development, Software Engineering, and Site Reliability Engineering!

-Prior to my studies at Northeastern, I worked as a Software Engineer for BNP Paribas, India
+Before my studies at Northeastern, I worked as a Software Engineer for BNP Paribas, India

 I was mainly involved in the development and maintenance of BNP Paribas' Corporate banking applications

-I'm currently working as a Software Engineer Intern at @Carhartt Inc., USA.
+Last Year I worked as a Software Engineer Intern at @Carhartt Inc., USA.
 I am involved with supporting and enhancing the user experience of their US e-commerce platform

 You can reach out to me at [Linkedin](https://www.linkedin.com/in/hazel-lobo/)

+I currently developing a GUI application in JavaFX, and exploring AWS Cloud and DevOps

 <br />